chiasmod0n/chiasmodon/README.md

             print(i)
         ```

-- **Searching for a target domain, you will see the result for only this "example.com"**:
+- **Searching for target domain, you will see the result for only this "example.com"**:
     - *Command line*
         ```bash
         chiasmodon_cli.py --domain example.com